kamikaze/cybercar/README.md

 5. Multimedia sub-project (as for now - RPi + Pioneer AVH-X7500BT via AV cable)

-6. Head/Tail light turn on/off, mode switch (if any)
+6. Head/Tail light turn on/off, mode switch (if any) (use RGB led stripes?)